mjcunninghm/3DCardiopedia/README.md

+# Overview

+The code in this repo controls the user interface for a mobile application named 3D Cardiopedia.
+There are currently 3 main moduli: Patient Portal, Care Team Portal, and a Library.
+The Patient Portal is designed for patients to view their own models.
+The CT Portal is meant for care team members to view any patient's model.
+The library is a general use library filled with models.
+This app is in conjuction with members of the UIHC pediactric cardiology unit.

+In its current state, model viewing is not available in the app.
+Model viewing is available in a React based client.
+See https://github.com/mjcunninghm/3DC-model-view.git for more.

 # Setting Up on Local Computer

 First, you must set up the React Native Environment.
 Documentation can be found at: https://reactnative.dev/docs/environment-setup